 \section{Introduction}

-In this paper, we analyze 2-person bargaining problems in which there is incomplete information \textit{only} about the players' outside options (the disagreement outcome) and in which it is common knowledge that Pareto efficiency requires agreement to be reached.
-We study whether the players' outside options are relevant, i.e., will the bargaining outcome depend on them?
-As a simple example, consider the situation in which two players have to allocate an (indivisible) dollar to one of them, with each player only getting 25 cents if they do not agree.
+In this paper, we analyze two-person bargaining problems in which the players have private information \textit{only} about the disagreement outcome and in which it is common knowledge that Pareto efficiency requires agreement to be reached.
+Such a situation could, for example, arise when the players know each other very well, but each is lacking information about the other's outside options.
+We study whether, in such situations, these outside options will influence the bargaining outcome.

+As a simple example, suppose two players have to allocate an (indivisible) dollar to one of them, with each player only getting 25 cents if they fail to agree.
 Intuition suggests that the outcome will depend on the players' risk attitudes and, indeed, under complete information, all standard bargaining solutions predict that a more risk averse player will get the dollar with a \textit{larger} probability.
 However, risk attitudes typically are private information.
-Our results imply that, in this case, if it is common knowledge that both players are not too risk averse (and, for example, prefer the 50/50 lottery to disagreement), the degree of risk aversion is irrelevant: any symmetric and \textit{ex-post} efficient mechanism has to prescribe the fair lottery no matter what the players' risk attitudes are.
-More generally, we show that, for bargaining problems with a linear Pareto frontier, any \textit{ex-post} efficient mechanism has to be ordinal, i.e., the players' interim expected utilities cannot depend on the values of their outside options.
+Our results imply that, in this case, if it is common knowledge that both players are not too risk averse (and, for example, prefer the 50/50 lottery to disagreement), the degree of risk aversion is irrelevant: any symmetric and \textit{ex-post} efficient mechanism has to prescribe the 50/50 lottery irrespective of the players' risk attitudes.
+More generally, we show that, for bargaining problems with a linear Pareto frontier or independent disagreement payoffs, any \textit{ ex-post} efficient mechanism has to be `disagreement point independent', i.e., the players' (interim) expected utilities cannot depend on the values of their outside options.